 That is why I like Chromecast so much.
 It lets you watch almost anything that you can see in a computer's browser window (but not a phone or tablet, more later).
 You don't have to worry about whether there is an app provided by Roku or Apple.
 You can watch almost anything from the Internet on your TV, if you are using a laptop or desktop computer.
 A lot of video content (for example, the network sites and the free Hulu Plus site) are blocked for phones and tablets, so if you mirror your iPad to your TV using Apple TV, you don’t get that content.

 Oh, and I should mention that while you are using Chromecast with your laptop, you can still use your laptop to do other things.
 You can open other browser windows, surf the Internet, or do whatever you would normally do on your laptop.
 You just sacrifice one browser window for Chromecast.

 While you’ll get access to the most content using a laptop or desktop with Chromecast, I also wanted to make sure it worked with and Apple iPad.

-For an iPad or iPhone, you have to install the Chromecast app.
+For an iPad or iPhone, you have to install the Google Home app and the Chromecast app.
 After I did that, I was able to watch YouTube video using Chromecast, but not much else.
 I was not able to watch stuff from my Chrome browser on my TV.
 It seems that only apps specifically designed for Chromecast will work (such as Netflix and Google Play).